A Detailed Guide to Get Your Site Running Optimally

 - cPanel - Most hosting providers create a cPanel account on your behalf.
 All you have to do is login into your cPanel and follow the instructions.
 We don’t recommend this process for beginners.

-C. Always backup your WordPress site
+C. Always backup your WordPress site prior to updating.

 WordPress Backup Tools

 - UPDraftPlus - A highly regarded WordPress backup, restore and clone plugin.
-It has an option for an automated backup process, and it also provides the option to save your backup in remote locations.

 D. Get a good hosting provider